RoaaM/Big_Mart_Sales/README.md

 # Dataset Description - Big Mart Sales
 This dataset, named "Big Mart Sales," offers a comprehensive insight into the retail world, particularly the sales records of a large supermarket chain.
 It encompasses various attributes to facilitate in-depth analysis and predictive modeling.
 Here's a breakdown of the dataset's key components:

-Item_Identifier: A unique identification code assigned to each product.
+Item_Identifier: A unique identification code is assigned to each product.

 Item_Weight: The weight of the respective product.